Make changes to your work permit in limited cases

 You don’t have to pay a new IEC or work permit fee.

-In your letter of explanation, make sure you tell us that you’re fee exempt because you’re applying to extend your IEC participation.
+In your letter of explanation, make sure you tell us that you’re fee exempt because your job offer has been extended.

-You must submit a paper application.
-Do not submit your application online.
+You must submit a paper application before your current work permit expires.
+Don’t submit your application online.

-Before you submit your application to extend your participation, your employer must submit a new offer of employment and pay the employer compliance fee.
+Before you submit your application, your employer must submit a new offer of employment and pay the employer compliance fee.

 Case Processing Centre Edmonton